francisdzheng/dsper2020/tutorials/_tutorial03.md

 Image Source: [An Introduction to the Bootstrap Method](https://towardsdatascience.com/an-introduction-to-the-bootstrap-method-58bcb51b4d60)

-An example of bootstrapping measuring the sdf asdfaf HELLO
+An example of bootstrapping measuring the sdf asdfaf HELLO my name is asdf James.

 <!--
 You can read more about bootstrapping [on Wikipedia](https://en.wikipedia.org/wiki/Bootstrapping_(statistics).) -->